MCYBA/uspto_odp/README.md

 This library is designed to support access to the ODP and is built on top of the existing USPTO Developer Hub API.

 This library is not designed to be a full featured ORM or database mapper.
-It is designed to be a simple, easy to use library for accessing the USPTO API with limited dependencies.
+It is designed to be a simple, easy-to-use library for accessing the USPTO API with limited dependencies.

 Currently, the ODP is in beta and this library is subject to change as the API evolves.